xichensf/magical/README.md

 # MAGICAL analysis

-MAGICAL (Multiome Accessible Gene Integration Calling And Looping) analyzes paired scRNA-seq and scATAC-seq datasets from different conditions using a hierarchical Bayesian framework that improves model robustness by leveraging prior transcription factor motif and chromatin domain information.
-MAGICAL explicitly models errors both in chromatin accessibility and in gene expression measures, which improves the accuracy of the condition-specific 3D triads comprising distal chromatin sites, regulators, and their interactions with genes that are identified.
+MAGICAL (Multiome Accessible Gene Integration Calling And Looping) analyzes scRNA-seq and scATAC-seq datasets from different conditions.
+It features a hierarchical Bayesian framework that improves model robustness by leveraging prior transcription factor motif and chromatin domain information.
+MAGICAL explicitly models signal and data noise in both chromatin accessibility and gene expression measures, which improves the accuracy of regulatory circuits comprising chromatin sites, transcription factors, and target genes that are identified.

-Please check our paper "*Xi Chen et al. **Mapping disease-associated regulatory circuits by cell type from single-cell multiomics data**.
+Please check our paper "*Xi Chen et al. **Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data**.
 2022*" for more details.
 Any questions about the technical details of the paper or about this MAGICAL package can be emailed to: Xi Chen, xchen@flatironinstute.org.

 ## Input files

 Tools for scRNA-seq and scATAC-seq data processing are widely available, e.g. Seurat, ArchR.
-We realize that researchers may have different preference on data processing especially when there are multiple conditions, batches and samples involved.
-MAGICAL only needs gene symbols, peak coordinates, read count and cell meta information like cell type, sample/subject ID and sample group/condition.
-These information is very fundamental and should be easily obtained from any single cell multioimc dataset.
-We provide a [R script](https://github.com/xichensf/magical/blob/main/Multiomics_input_for_MAGICAL.R) to demo how to extra the following input files from the intergated single cell data for use with MAGICAL. [(download demo input files)](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing)
+Researchers may have different preference on data processing especially when there are multiple conditions, batches and samples involved.
+MAGICAL only needs gene symbols, peak coordinates, read count and cell meta information including cell type, sample/subject ID and sample group/condition.
+These information are very fundamental and can be easily obtained from any single cell multioimc dataset.
+We provide a [R script](https://github.com/xichensf/magical/blob/main/Multiomics_input_for_MAGICAL.R) to demo how to extra the necessary input files from the single cell multiomics data for use with MAGICAL. [(download demo input files)](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing)

 #### **Cell type**

-The scRNA-seq and scATAC-seq data sould be preprocessed and cell type labelled.
-MAGICAL infer regulatory triads for each cell type.
-Therefore, users need to specificy one cell type and then use the provided R script to prepare the following input files.
+MAGICAL infers regulatory circuits for each cell type.
+Therefore, the input scRNA-seq and scATAC-seq data should be cell type labelled.
+Users would need to select one cell type and use the provided R script to prepare the following input files for MAGICAL.

-#### **Candidate genes (DEG) and candidate chromatin sites (DAS)**
+#### **Candidate genes (DEG) and chromatin sites (DAS)**

-As differential calling is usually done seperately during the scRNA-seq and scATAC-seq processing, we highly recommand preparing these two files using similar differential statistics cutoffs.
+As differential calling is usually done seperately during the scRNA-seq and scATAC-seq data processing, we highly recommand preparing these two files using similar differential statistics cutoffs.

   * *Candidate gene file*: a list of ``` gene symbols ```
   * *Candidate chromatin site file*: a three-column matrix of ```chr```, ```point1```, and ```point2```

 #### **scRNA-seq read count**
-We extract the scRNA-seq read count information from cells labelled to the selected cell type.
+The scRNA-seq read count information from cells labelled to the selected cell type.

   * *scRNA read count file*: a three-column matrix with ```gene index```, ```cell index```, and ```RNA read count```
   * *scRNA gene name file*: a two-column matrix with ```gene index``` and ```gene name```.
   * *scRNA cell meta file*: a five-column matrix with ```cell index```, ```cell barcode```, ```cell type label```, ```sample/subject ID```, and ```condition```

-Note, each sample must have a unique name and this name should be the same in the scATAC-seq data (to allow MAGICAL to pair data together).
+Note, each sample must have a unique name and this name should be the same in the scATAC-seq data to allow MAGICAL to pair the two modalities together.

 #### **scATAC-seq read count**
-We extract the scATAC-seq read count information from cells labelled to the selected cell type.
+The scATAC-seq read count information from cells labelled to the selected cell type.

   * *scATAC read count file*: a three-column matrix with ```peak index```, ```cell index```, and ```ATAC read count```
   * *scATAC peak coordinate file*: a four-column matrix with ```peak index```, ```chr```, ```peak_point1```, ```peak_point2```.